igsuvorov/igsuvorov/README.md

 ### :student: About Me :
 I am studying to be a game analyst.
 - :muscle: My purpose is to become a game analyst in the near future
-- 🇬🇧  I'm learning English right now
+- :eng: I'm learning English right now
 - :video_game: Games as a state of mind
 - :test_tube: Analysis as a lifestyle
 - :orange_heart: Pandas enjoyer